 To register for classes (and join as a new member), click here.

 About our Instructors

 Beginner 1.
-Tuesdays, 6:00 to 7:30 pm, beginning March 28, 2017 through May 30, 2017 (Jensen).
+Tuesdays, 7:30 to 9:00 pm, beginning June 20, 2017 through September 5, 2017 (no class on July 4 and July 11) (DiMaggio).
 In this class students with little or no knowledge of Italian will learn to communicate in simple everyday situations.
 Students will study the basic building blocks of the Italian language, including the alphabet, rules of pronunciation, basic syntax, and grammatical structures.
 Topics include subject pronouns, definite and indefinite articles, regular verbs in the present tense, and noun-adjective agreement.

 Required Text: The Italian Project 1a.

 Beginner 2.
-Wednesdays, 7:30 to 9:00 pm, beginning March 29, 2017 through May 31, 2017 (Brunetti).
+Tuesdays, 6:00 to 7:30 pm, beginning June 20, 2017 through September 5, 2017 (no class on July 4 and July 11) (DiMaggio).
 In this class students will build upon their existing knowledge while incorporating new vocabulary and grammatical structures through conversation, role plays, listening, reading and writing activities.
 Topics include irregular and modal verbs in the present tense, articulated prepositions, and possessive adjectives.

 Required Text: The Italian Project 1a.

 Beginner 3 will be offered in the fall session starting in September 2017.

 Beginner 4.
 Mondays, 7:30 to 9:00 pm, beginning June 19, 2017 through August 28, 2017 (Brunetti).
 In this class, students will continue their studies of basic grammatical structures while increasing their vocabulary through in-class readings, listening activities, written assignments, and situational simulations.
 Topics include future verb tenses, holidays and train travel in Italy.